-This is a need-based federal grant program for students who are seeking an undergraduate degree and whose Estimated Family Contribution is below the amount designated by the United States Department of Education.
-The annual Federal Pell Grant award amount is determined by your EFC and enrollment status.
+This is a need-based federal grant program for students who are seeking an undergraduate degree and whose Expected Family Contribution is below the amount designated by the United States Department of Education.
+The annual Federal Pell Grant award amount is determined by the student's EFC and enrollment status.

 Initial awards are estimated based on full-time status (12 credit hours) and on the evaluation of information submitted on the FAFSA.
-Estimates will change if any criteria used to determine your eligibility, such as program of study or area of interest, degree status, satisfactory academic progress, income or family information changes.
+Estimates will change if any criteria used to determine the student's eligibility, such as program of study or area of interest, degree status, satisfactory academic progress, income or family information changes.
 Actual payment will be determined based on enrollment at the census date (please see the definition of census date for clarification) listed in the college calendar.

-You may not have to be enrolled full time to receive a Federal Pell Grant award.
-The amount actually paid to you from the Federal Pell Grant listed in your award letter will be prorated if you enroll for less than 12 credit hours in a given semester.
-You must begin attending all of your classes before disbursement of any funds are made.
-If your attendance is not confirmed for one or more classes, your aid will be adjusted to the enrollment level of the credit hours that have been confirmed.
+The amount paid to the student from the Federal Pell Grant listed in the student's award notification will be prorated if the student enrolls for less than 12 credit hours in a given semester.

+The student must begin attending all of his or her classes before disbursement of any funds are made.
+If the student's attendance is not confirmed for one or more classes, aid will be adjusted to the enrollment level of the credit hours that have been confirmed.